cmill25/athena_ingestion/README.md

-# athena_ingestion
+# Athena Ingestion
-Job to programmatically ingest data using Amazon Athena
+Job to programmatically ingest data using Amazon Athena.